apache/kylin/website/_dev/howto_test.md

     * The integration tests take one to two hours to complete.
 * `nohup dev-support/test_all_against_hdp_2_4_0_0_169.sh < /dev/null 2>&1 > nohup.out &` runs IT in an unattended mode.

-## Test v1.3 and below

-* `mvn test` to run unit tests, which has a limited test coverage.
-    * What's special about v1.3 and below is that a hadoop/hbase mini cluster is used to cover queries in unit test.
-* Run the following to run integration tests.
-    * `mvn clean package -DskipTests`
-    * `mvn test  -Dtest=org.apache.kylin.job.BuildCubeWithEngineTest -Dhdp.version=2.2.0.0-2041 -DfailIfNoTests=false -P sandbox`
-    * `mvn test  -Dtest=org.apache.kylin.job.BuildIIWithEngineTest -Dhdp.version=2.2.0.0-2041 -DfailIfNoTests=false -P sandbox`
-    * `mvn test  -fae -P sandbox`
-    * `mvn test  -fae  -Dtest=org.apache.kylin.query.test.IIQueryTest -Dhdp.version=2.2.0.0-2041 -DfailIfNoTests=false -P sandbox`

 ## More on v1.5 UT/IT separation

-From Kylin v1.5 you can run UT(Unit test), environment cube provision and IT (Integration test) separately.
-Running `mvn verify -Dhdp.version=2.2.4.2-2`  (assume you're on your sandbox) is all you need to run a complete all the test suites.
+Running `mvn verify -Dhdp.version=2.4.0.0-169` (assume you're on your sandbox) is all you need to run a complete all the test suites.

 It will execute the following steps sequentially: